 Other providers do not post chargemaster information, but instead aggregate the costs associated with a particular diagnostic code – such as appendectomy or vaginal delivery.
 As such, the estimates for care posted on the hospital website are not written in stone, and are hard to compare provider to provider because of methodology differences.

-Our hospitals database lists childbirth and other prices
+childbirth and other prices in our hospitals database

 Some providers, though, list cash or self-pay prices.
 For example, the Hospital Corporation of America (HCA) has a pricing transparency initiative.
 This allows potential patients to get estimates – but only estimates – for medical procedures conducted in any of the network’s 165 hospitals in 20 states throughout the country.
 Vaginal delivery and cesarean section childbirth are two of more than 20 common medical procedures with listed estimated price ranges on the HCA websites.